hashicorp-services/vault-plugin-wif-examples/README.md

 ## Security Considerations
 ### Vault Mount isolation & Protecting against privilege escalation
 When configuring your cloud provider to trust Vault's OIDC provider, it is recommended to set at least one condition.
 This ensures segregation between different Vault mounts.
-We recommend using the `sub` claim, which includes the mount accessor in its value (e.g., `plugin-identity:namespace_id:secret`
+We recommend using the `sub` claim, which includes the mount accessor in its value (e.g., `plugin-identity:namespace_id:secret:gcp_45789da7`
 ) and restricts token requests to the intended mount.